Electricity Price Review

 EPR found that smaller consumers struggle to make their voice heard and influence the electricity sector.
 The obstacles include the sector’s complexity, consumers’ lack of resources, and cultural differences and language barriers.

 The Government established the Consumer Advocacy Council to be the trusted, credible, authoritative and independent advocate for residential and small business electricity consumers.
-Its role is to advocate on behalf of these consumers by providing evidenced-based advocacy on policy and regulatory consultations, and in decision-making processes.
+Its role was to advocate on behalf of these consumers by providing evidenced-based advocacy on policy and regulatory consultations, and in decision-making processes.
 Funding was announced in August 2020 as part of a $17 million budget package for consumer advocacy and energy hardship.
+The Council Chair was announced in July 2021 and other Council members were announced on 22 July 2022.
+A Secretariat to support the Council was established in September 2021.

-Consumer Advocacy Council website(external link)
+Consumer Advocacy Council (2021 to 2024)

-Subscribe to Energy Hardship Update(external link)
+Subscribe to Energy Use Newsletter(external link)

 Establish a cross-sector energy hardship group

 The causes of energy hardship extend beyond the electricity sector, and the solutions require joint action.
-The Government established the independent Energy Hardship Expert Panel to recommend policy priorities and actions to alleviate energy hardship in New Zealand, and the Energy Hardship Reference Group to provide a forum to share information and encourage coordination across industry, NGOs and government agencies.
+In 2021, Government established the independent Energy Hardship Expert Panel to recommend policy priorities and actions to alleviate energy hardship in New Zealand, and the Energy Hardship Reference Group to provide a forum to share information and encourage coordination across industry, NGOs and government agencies.

 Energy hardship expert panel and reference group